The Western Isles of Scotland

 Day 11 – Strathspey Steam

-Rail to Aviemore for a return steam-hauled journey on the Strathspey Railway.
+Rail to Aviemore for a return steam-hauled journey on the Strathspey Railway, with lunch included on board.
 This 10-mile long heritage line boasts views of heather-clad moors, woodland and the river Spey.
 Return to Inverness late afternoon for an evening at leisure.

 Day 12 – Highland Main Line to Edinburgh